 #7 Bad circulation

-People often drink rakija under the excuse that it is good for the bloodstream.
+People often drink rakija under the excuse it is good for the bloodstream.
 However, it is true that a cup of rakija will run your bloodstream and warm you up.
-If you are cold, take a cup and you’ll feel better right away 🙂
+If you are cold, take a cup, and you’ll feel better right away 🙂

 #8 Urological problems